-My aim is for a visit to Metta to be a positive experience both for you and your pet - their comfort and wellbeing is my priority.
+My aim is that a visit here is a positive experience for both you and your pet - their comfort and wellbeing is my top priority.

 The initial consultation involves reviewing your pet's relevant medical history, a pain assessment examination, time to discuss any concerns you may have and the first acupuncture treatment.

 Subsequent visits involve assessment and treatment, addressing differing needs as they occur.
 Includes regular updates to your primary care Veterinary surgeon.

 If we have decided a course of Galen myotherapy could help during a chronic pain assessment then we will have already carried out a detailed initial assessment so will move straight into treatment.

 If your pet has been referred purely for Galen myotherapy then due to the Covid situation, the initial myotherapy assessment will start with a phone consultation in most cases, giving us time to discuss your pet’s history and needs in detail.
 This consultation can take an hour or so so make sure you have a comfy seat and a cuppa if required.